TheLuckyCoder/FamilyPhotosServer/README.md

 ### Env Variables
 Variables in bold **must** be specified.
 - **SERVER_PORT**: The port the server should listen on
-- **DATABASE_URL** (eg: postgres://username:password@localhost/database?sslmode=disable)
 - **STORAGE_PATH**: The path to the folder where the photos will be stored
+- DATABASE_PATH: Alternative path for the database.
+Must have the format "sqlite:://path/to/database.db" [default: in ${STORAGE_PATH}/.familyphotos.db]
-- PREVIEWS_PATH: Alternative storage path for photo previews (this is useful for example when you want to store the photos on an HDD but the previes on an SSD so that they load faster) [default: in STORAGE_PATH/.preview]
+- PREVIEWS_PATH: Alternative storage path for photo previews (this, for example is useful when you want to store the photos on an HDD but the previews on an SSD) [default: in ${STORAGE_PATH}/.preview]
 - SCAN_NEW_FILES: Scan the storage for external changes at startup [default: true]
-- GENERATE_PREVIEWS_BACKGROUND: Generate previews for all photos on background thread (on startup), as opposed to only lazily generating when needed [default: false]
-- RUST_LOG: Specifies the log level, it's recommended to set it to info [default: none]

 ### Creating user accounts
 On your first run, the server will generate a user account with the username "public" and a random password that will be printed in the console.<br>